StuartJO/plotSurfaceROIBoundary/README.md

 <img src="./figures/SurfaceBoundaryPlotsExample.png" width="100%">

 These scripts will plot the boundaries of a ROI on a surface.
-Additionally code is provided so that certain regions can be excluded from the colourmap
+Additionally code is provided so that certain regions can be excluded from the colourmap.

 There are four ways of defining a boundary here, 'faces', 'midpoint', 'centroid', and 'edges'.